 - Building my personal brand and identity

-After living 8 years in Germany, I get quite often 2 questions: Being a Latina, how I have managed to live for so long in such a “cold culture”?
+After living 8 years in Germany, I often get 2 questions: Being a Latina, how have I managed to live for so long in such a “cold culture”?
 If I am totally Germanized by now?

-To the first question, there is an obvious answer: I do like and enjoy German culture, particularly the value they give to privacy and long-term strategic planning.
+There is an obvious answer to the first question: I do like and enjoy German culture, particularly the value they give to privacy and long-term strategic planning.
 The second question is a bit trickier since the answer is yes and no. I have surely learnt a lot from Germans, took over something from their personalities and adapted myself to their way of living; however, deep inside me, there is always a Latin heart.
 My Latin roots will always call me to speak loud, dance until morning light, enjoy more music in Spanish, do things with an intense passion and have a warm heart and charisma.
-My purpose is not to behave like a 100% German but to enrich my life with their behaviour, traditions, projects, and to contribute to a harmonious and productive society
+My purpose is not to behave like a 100% German but to enrich my life with their behaviour, traditions, projects and contribute to a harmonious and productive society.

-Today, after 8 years living in Germany I consider myself very lucky: I dreamed big and I gave my life to pursue those dreams.
+Today, after 8 years living in Germany, I consider myself very lucky: I dreamed big, and I gave my life to pursue those dreams.
 I feel proud of the courage that has brought me to where I am today.
-Now I remember a quote from Elon Musk saying that “when something is important enough, you do it even if the odds are not in your favor”.
+Now I remember a quote from Elon Musk saying that “when something is important enough, you do it even if the odds are not in your favour”.
 That is exactly what I did!
-Despite the tight deadlines to apply to German Universities back in 2012 and the high probability of time playing against me, I worked hard and I did it!
+Despite the tight deadlines to apply to German Universities back in 2012 and the high probability of playing against me, I worked hard, and I did it!
 I may have become more punctual, more efficient, more direct, perhaps more strict with my life planning, but overall I have become (so far) the woman I dreamed of.

-The chapter I shared here was only the start, my adventure in Germany continues, now as a businesswoman, entrepreneur and recently mom.
-I hope that sharing my experience inspires others to take personal, professional and cultural challenges in a positive way.
+The chapter I shared here was only the start; my adventure in Germany continues, now as a businesswoman, entrepreneur and recently mom.
+I hope that sharing my experience inspires others to take personal, professional and cultural challenges positively.
 Whether it is to change jobs, start a project, start your studies, dive into a new hobby, move to another city or country, my invitation is to take on challenges with love and self-confidence.